Deatrin/dotfiles/hosts/tycho/README.md

-# Bootstrapping NixOS on 'nauvoo' VM
+# Bootstrapping NixOS on 'tycho'

 It is installed with the NixOS iso installation media.
 These are the steps initially taken to install NixOS, though once the config is setup it can just be re-used for future re-installs if needed.
 This assumes you have booted into a NixOS install image from a USB stick and that we will be using systemd-boot.
 Following the [manual installation steps](https://nixos.org/manual/nixos/stable/index.html#sec-installation-manual):